iotaledger/tips/text/0020-bech32-address-format/0020-bech32-address-format.md

 There are several ways to convert the binary serialization into a human-readable format, e.g. Base58 or hexadecimal.
 The Bech32 format, however, offers the best compromise between compactness and error correction guarantees.
 A more detailed motivation can be found in [BIP-0173 Motivation](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#motivation).

-The binary serialization itself must be as compact as possible while still allowing to distinguish between different address types of the same byte length.
+The binary serialization itself must be as compact as possible while still allowing you to distinguish between different address types of the same byte length.
 As such, the introduction of a version byte offers support for up to 256 different kinds of addresses at only the cost of one single byte.

 # Unresolved questions